Monetag

 Monetag Review: Smarter Ad Monetization For Publishers

-This review of Monetag breaks down how the platform automates ad selection to lift revenue from website traffic without sacrificing user experience.
+This review of Monetag explains how the platform automates ad selection to help publishers monetize website traffic while aiming to keep the on-page experience consistent.

 What Is Monetag and How Does It Work?

-The engine evaluates page context, available placements, user interests and location, plus past engagement signals such as impressions, clicks, and conversions.
+It evaluates signals such as page context, available placements, user interests and location, and historical engagement data (for example, impressions, clicks, and conversions).

 Ad Formats Included: What You Can Run